martincartledge/martincartledge.io/src/content/blog/mapreduce-deep-dive.md

   - Failures are common
 - Storage is handled in two primary methods
   - IDE disks attached to each machine
-  - A distributed file system (GFS) that manages the data stored on the machine's disks
+  - A distributed file system (GFS) that manages the data stored on the machine’s disks
   - GFS uses replication to ensure data availability amidst unreliable hardware
 - A user submits jobs to a scheduling system
   - Within each job are sets of tasks